 CLS-160.
 The Individual in Ancient Society.
-(Not offered 2010-11) A study of the evolving concept of the individual in antiquity and the changing relationship of the individual and the family, state, and nature.
+(Not offered 2011-12) A study of the evolving concept of the individual in antiquity and the changing relationship of the individual and the family, state, and nature.
 Readings in English of major ancient authors.
 GenEd: LCC

 CLS-161.
 The Heroic Journey: Survey of Ancient Epic.
-(Fall; Childree) An examination of four great epics of classical antiquity: Homer's Iliad and Odyssey, Virgil's Aeneid, and Ovid's Metamorphoses.
+(Winter; Molinarius) An examination of four great epics of classical antiquity: Homer's Iliad and Odyssey, Virgil's Aeneid, and Ovid's Metamorphoses.
 All readings in English.
 GenEd: LCC

 CLS-162.
 Greek and Roman Tragedy in Translation.
-(Winter; Gazzarri) Readings in classical Greek tragedy and the tragedies of Seneca and selections from other Roman works.
+(Not offered 2011-12) Readings in classical Greek tragedy and the tragedies of Seneca and selections from other Roman works.
 GenEd: LCC

 CLS-163.
 Greek and Roman Comedy in Translation.
-(Winter; Staff) Readings from the Greek comedies of Aristophanes and Menander, the Roman comedies of Plautus and Terence.
+(Not offered 2011-12) Readings from the Greek comedies of Aristophanes and Menander, the Roman comedies of Plautus and Terence.
 GenEd: LCC

 CLS-168.
 Ancient Novel.
-(Not offered 2010-11) A survey of the novel and its development in antiquity.
+(Not offered 2011-12) A survey of the novel and its development in antiquity.
 Readings include a selection of complete and fragmentary Greek romances by Chariton, Xenophon of Ephesus, Achilles Tatius, Longus, Heliodorus, and Lucian.
 The Roman comic novels will be Petronius's Satyricon and Apuleius's Metamorphoses.
 All readings in English.
 GenEd: LCC